msagansk/Augur.Guide/2-market-creators.md

 As a market creator you have the opportunity to earn money by setting a market [creator fee](https://augur.guide/glossary.html#Creator%20Fee) on the market.
 This fee is a %, typically in the range of 0-5%.
 This percentage is the amount you get whenever [SHARES](https://augur.guide/glossary.html#SHARE) in your market are redeemed for ETH, before or after the market has [resolved](https://augur.guide/glossary.html#Finalized%20Market).
 You can also do "market making" where you provide liquidity (i.e. [orders](https://augur.guide/glossary.html#Order)) in the order book for both sides of an [outcome](https://augur.guide/glossary.html#Outcome), earning profit on the spread.
 This attracts more trading in your market, providing you more opportunities to capture a cut with your market creator fee.

-Creating a market does cost a respectable amount of gas on Ethereum, typically on the order of a few US dollars depending on gas prices at the time.
+Creating a market does cost a respectable amount of [Gas](https://ethgas.io/) on Ethereum, typically on the order of a few US dollars depending on Gas prices at the time.
 There are also a few different bonds you have to provide up front which are returned to you if you create a valid market and report on it quickly and correctly at the market's end time.

 ### Market Parameters